Battle of Fort Dearborn: Accounts

 The recollections of a number of the survivors of the battle have been published.
 Heald's story was recorded on September 22, 1812, by Charles Askin in his diary, Heald also wrote brief accounts of events in his journal and in an official report of the battle.
 Walter Jordan recorded his version of events in a letter to his wife dated October 12, 1812.
 Helm wrote a detailed narrative of events, but his fear of being court-martialed for his criticism of Heald made him delay publication until 1814.
+The narrative was lost for nearly a century.
+It was found by Nellie Kinzie Gordon, wife of William Washington Gordon II, late in her life, and she published it under the title The Fort Dearborn Massacre, by Lieutenant Helm.
 John Kinzie's recollections of the battle were recorded by Henry Schoolcraft in August 1820.

 The accounts of details of the conflict are discrepant, particularly in their attribution of blame for the battle.
 Juliette Augusta Magill Kinzie's Wau-Bun: The Early Day in the Northwest, which was first published in 1856, provides the traditional account of the conflict.
 However, it is based on family stories and is regarded as historically inaccurate.
 Nonetheless, its popular acceptance was surprisingly strong.

 The Battle of Fort Dearborn has also been referred to as the "Fort Dearborn Massacre" by the defending Americans.
 The battle has been claimed a massacre due to the large number of Americans killed including women and children, as opposed to the relatively-smaller Potawatomi losses incurred.
 The conflict has also been argued to have been a measure of self-defense on the part of the Potawatomi.